RetroPie/RetroPie-Docs/docs/FAQ.md

 1. Navigate to the command line interface by either hitting F4 in EmulationStation or using the main menu to exit
 1. Type in the following command: `sudo raspi-config`
+1. Select option "7.
+Advanced Options"

-1. Select option "1.
+1. Select option "A1.
 Expand Filesystem"
 1. Reboot your Raspberry Pi

 ### How would I start from command line, say, the SNES emulator by itself?